Princes Park (stadium): Other sports

 The venue's most notable alternative use was as a cricket ground.
 The ground has hosted seven first-class cricket matches, including three Sheffield Shield games, and two List A matches.
 Until 2000, the ground was the home of the Carlton Cricket Club in the Victorian Premier/District Cricket competition; in 2000, the club moved to the No. 1 Oval in the wider Princes Park area to enable the football club unlimited access to the venue for year-round training.

 The Balmain Tigers took two games away from their traditional home Leichhardt Oval to Princes Park in the 1994 Winfield Cup.
-The highest crowd Balmain got was 14,762 turning up to see the Brisbane Broncos beat Balmain 36–14 in round 7 with Steve Renouf scoring 4 tries.
+The higher crowd Balmain got was 14,762, when the Brisbane Broncos beat Balmain 36–14 in round 7 with Steve Renouf scoring 4 tries.
+From the 2006 NRL season onwards, the venue became the administrative headquarters for the Melbourne Storm rugby league club; the club relocated to the temporary home while plans were being made for the construction of a new purpose-built rectangular stadium next to the then-current Melbourne Storm home ground, Olympic Park Stadium.

+The stadium was the home ground for now defunct Association football club Carlton SC.
+In December 2023, A-League club Melbourne City hosted Chinese Super League club Zhejiang in the AFC Champions League due to scheduling conflicts at its usual home ground.

-Other sports, including soccer, boxing and rugby, have also been played there.
+Other sports, boxing and rugby, have also been played there.
 The ground was also host to a production of the opera Aida.

-From the 2006 NRL season onwards, Visy Park was also the administrative headquarters for the Melbourne Storm rugby league club.
-The club relocated to the temporary home while plans were being made for the construction of a new purpose-built rectangular stadium next to the then-current Melbourne Storm home ground, Olympic Park Stadium.